 4. Share Emails with the Right Team Members

 Gmail notes allow you to @mention a specific team member, meaning you can easily share an email with the right person.

 By @mentioning one team member, they receive an automatic update; however, the communication is kept on the email, keeping the rest of the team in the loop too.

-In most projects, new tasks and emails arrive daily.
+In most projects, new tasks and emails arrive daily in your Gmail account.
 This can change the scope of the project or require team members to reallocate their time accordingly.

-You can assign customer emails quickly to a member of your team.
+When you add notes, you can also assign customer emails quickly to a member of your team.
 All you have to do is click their name on the assignment drop-down list on the right sidebar, and the conversation automatically syncs into their inbox.
 By adding an email note to an assigned conversation will help the assignee get a better understanding of a task they have to accomplish.

-Email notes allow you to privately ask for help on customer emails, without the worry of the details being sent to the external stakeholder accidentally.
-An employee can ask a manager for assistance, or one department can ask another for input.
+Gmail notes allow you to privately ask for help on customer emails, without the worry of the details being sent to the external stakeholder accidentally.
+An employee can add notes, asking a manager for assistance, or one department can ask another for input.